Samantha Medina

 Shannon Zelek

-Shannon earned a Bachelor of Arts in Psychology and Organizational Science from Coe College and her Master of Education in Higher Education at Merrimack College as a first-generation college student.
+Shannon earned a bachelor’s degree in psychology and organizational science from Coe College and her master’s degree in higher education from Merrimack College as a first-generation college student.
 She came to campus with experience in Admission in the Midwest before finding her home in career development.

 What does Shannon wish she knew about career development when she was in college?